minimice/stock-prices-app/README.md

 The client re-establishes the connection to the server automatically when disconnected without any user intervention.

 ![Reconnection!
 Awesome!](https://raw.githubusercontent.com/minimice/stock-prices-app/master/demos/connectiondemo.gif)

+## Technology stack
+* Socket I/O for backend and frontend
+* Node.js for backend services
+* jQuery and bootstrap for the frontend
+* Docker

 ## Fun facts 🍄🤪
 I became an official contributor to the [Intrinio SDK](https://github.com/intrinio/intrinio-realtime-node-sdk/graphs/contributors) after making a change which allows clients to connect over a proxy.
 I had to do this as it failed to work when I tried it in an office environment.
 After adding the change I requested for a one month trial which gave me access to streaming quotes!